sdo992/tarohsnap/README.md

 --------------------

 `tarohsnap` is a shell script cron job that creates backups with tarsnap.
 The name is a play on the words: `Tar?
-Oh snap!` and, of course `tarnsap`
+Oh snap!` and, of course `tarsnap`

 I use a non-systemd system; changes may have to be made if you use a systemd-based distro